-online dating services) or the use of online dating services altogether.
-Further, Zoosk argued that the class action waiver was not substantively unconscionable because the waiver was not so harsh or onesided as to "shock the conscience."
+(in exchange for other online dating services) or the use of online dating services altogether.
+Further, Zoosk argued that the class action waiver was not substantively unconscionable because the waiver was not so harsh or one-sided as to "shock the conscience."

-The court found that after Concepcion (see supra note 20) California law applies the two-part test discussed above (see supra Part III.B) to decide the unconscionability of class action waivers and accordingly required the court to evaluate both the procedural and substantive unconscionability of the Zoosk Terms of Use containing the class action waiver.
+The court found that after Concepcion (see supra note 20) California law applies the twopart test discussed above (see supra Part III.B) to decide the unconscionability of class action waivers and accordingly required the court to evaluate both the procedural and substantive unconscionability of the Zoosk Terms of Use containing the class action waiver.
 See Zoosk, Inc., 2022 WL 2967237, at \1.
 In its analysis of procedural unconscionability, the court concluded that adhesion contracts are "not always" procedurally unconscionable and agreed with Zoosk that the proposed class representative "could have avoided Zoosk's alleged unconscionable policies by simply opting out of its dating service."
 Id.
-With respect to substantive unconscionability, the court applied the "shocks the conscience"
+With respect to substantive unconscionability, the court applied the "shocks the conscience" test discussed above (see supra Part IV.B) and held that the proposed class representative had not satisfied that test.
+Id.
+In so holding, the court noted that,

-21. The proposed class representative in Zoosk argued only that Zoosk had waived its right to enforce the class action waiver by various actions it took in the course of the litigation.
+&lt;sup>21 The proposed class representative in Zoosk argued only that Zoosk had waived its right to enforce the class action waiver by various actions it took in the course of the litigation.
 See supra Part III.C.1.
 She did not argue that the class action waiver was either procedurally or substantively unconscionable.
 The court highlighted the plaintiff's failure to argue unconscionability in concluding she had failed to carry her burden.
 See Zoosk, Inc., 2022 WL 2967237, at \2.

-22. Because courts have had little opportunity to date to address the post-Concepcion enforceability under California law of class action waivers that cover non-arbitrable claims, there may be some room to argue that California's pre-Concepcion rule established by Discover Bank v.
+&lt;sup>22 Because courts have had little opportunity to date to address the post-Concepcion enforceability under California law of class action waivers that cover non-arbitrable claims, there may be some room to argue that California's pre-Concepcion rule established by Discover Bank v.
 Superior Ct., 36 Cal.
 4th 148 (2005) still applies to such class action waivers, notwithstanding Concepcion's express prohibition of the application of the Discover Bank rule to class action waivers that cover arbitrable claims, as discussed supra in note 20.
 The Discover Bank rule holds that class action waivers are unconscionable "when the waiver is found in a consumer contract of adhesion in a setting in which disputes between the contracting parties predictably involve small amounts of damages, and when it is alleged that the party with the superior bargaining power has carried out a scheme to deliberately cheat large numbers of consumers out of individual small sums of money."
 Id.
-The California Supreme Court has vet to decide whether the Discover Bank rule still applies to class action waivers that cover non-arbitrable claims, and the decisions from other courts regarding this issue are a mixed bag.
-See, e.g., Mever v.
+The California Supreme Court has yet to decide whether the Discover Bank rule still applies to class action waivers that cover non-arbitrable claims, and the decisions from other courts regarding this issue are a mixed bag.
+See, e.g., Meyer v.
 Kalanick, 185 F. Supp.
 3d 448 at 455-458 (S.D.N.Y.
 2016) (applying California law) (finding that Concepcion did not overrule the Discover rule with respect to whether class action waivers are unconscionable); Carter v.
 Rent-A-Ctr., Inc., 718 F. App'x 502, 504 (9th Cir.
 2017) (unpublished) ("We have interpreted Concepcion as foreclosing any argument that a class action waiver, by itself, is unconscionable under state law[.]").
 The Zoosk court expressly held that Concepcion pre-empts the Discover Bank rule as to all class action waivers, both those that cover arbitrable claims and those that do not.
 See Zoosk, Inc., 2022 WL 2967237, at \1.